KoppesEA/KoppesEA/README.md

 - 👋 Hi, I’m @KoppesEA
 - 👀 I’m interested in ...
 Bioinformatics
 - 🌱 I’m currently learning ...
-Long-Read Amplicon Sequencing
+ChIP-Seq, ML
 - 💞️ I’m looking to collaborate on ...
-Genome-editing projects
 - 📫 How to reach me ...

 <!---